OdedYanovich/Tinkering/Rushing_Dungeons_obsidian/Goals/Dungeon Rush 1/miscellaneous.md

 The core-mechanics are only relevant during an [[Encounter]] in order to let the game give a breather between encounters and to give them in a satisfying order.

-The game response to presses only in a sequence that are called [[Action]]s
+The mechanics response to presses in sequences that are called [[Action]]s.

 [[Command]]s are requirements and they are displayed as a list of characters for ease of implementation and removing ambiguity.
 ^command-goal